-The missing bridge to exercise is somatics exercise.
+The missing bridge to exercise, recovery and restoration is somatics exercise.

 Somatics exercise fills in the gap.